Undergraduate Catalog

 Chapel and Pavilion

 Agnes Flanagan Chapel, designed by Paul Thiry, was dedicated in 1969.
 George and Agnes Flanagan donated approximately half of the total cost of the 16-sided structure.
 They also initiated the fund that would bring an 85-rank Casavant organ to the chapel.
 With seating for 600 people, the chapel serves as a meeting place for lectures, musical performances, and religious services.
-It also houses the Office of the Dean of Spiritual Life and the Ombuds Office.
+It also houses the Center for Spiritual Life and the Ombuds Office.
 The Wallace Howe Lee Memorial Bridge, the broad walkway into the main entrance, was named for the former president and lifelong friend of Albany College.
 The statues that flank the bridge, depicting the gospel writers Matthew, Mark, Luke, and John through Northwest Coast Native American images, are by the late artist Chief Lelooska.
 In 2010 the chapel was renovated with a new wooden stage and improved lighting and sound systems.

 Diane Gregg Memorial Pavilion, dedicated in 2011 and designed by Bora Architects, completed Thiry's original architectural design for the chapel.
 The pavilion honors Diane Gregg ’57, wife of trustee and longtime staff member Glenn Gregg ’55.
 It serves as a flexible space for meetings, performances, and events.